đź“– Book 4: Love Remembers in Silence is here — available now on Amazon for $4.99 Read on Amazon →

 A literary reimagining of the woman at the center of the Jesus story — not the penitent of tradition, but the merchant, the teacher, the organizer, the one who stood at the cross when the men could not, and who wrote the Gospel the world would bury for two thousand years.

-Book 5: The Augustine Protocol
+Book 5: What Augustine Hid

-Time Period 312-476 CE
+Time Period 387–430 CE

-Word Count Target: 120,000
+Word Count ~80,000

 Status Outlined